October 13, 2022

 The final walk into Arzúa turned out to be a quiet one.
 But perhaps that was only because I was entering from the north, far away from the parade of peregrinos who were making their way into this major trail town from the east.

-Then my emotions shifted to a sense of a melancholy with the realizationin that I wouldn’t have the opportunity to walk another kilometer all alone.
-Every curve in the trail would bring more pilgrims in sight – no matter how fast (or slow) I walked.
+Then my emotions shifted to a sense of wistful melancholy with the realization that I wouldn’t have the opportunity to walk another kilometer all alone.
+Every curve in the trail would bring more pilgrims into sight, no matter how fast (or slow) I walked.

 Merging with the busy Camino Frances

-My sadness was soon replaced by frustration though when I encountered a bunch of 12 year old kids walking on the trail five and six abreast.
+My sadness was soon replaced by frustration, though, when I encountered a bunch of 12-year-old kids walking on the trail five and six abreast.

 Soooo many kids!